Hopsin

 Marcus Jamal Hopson (born July 18, 1985), known professionally as Hopsin, is an American rapper, songwriter, and record producer from Los Angeles, California.
 He is known for his use of white colored eye contacts in his music videos and performances.

-He was first signed by Los Angeles-based record executive Jerry Heller to his label Ruthless Records, through which Hopson released his debut studio album, Gazing at the Moonlight (2009).
+He was first signed by Los Angeles-based record executive Tomica Wright to her label Ruthless Records, through which Hopson released his debut studio album, Gazing at the Moonlight (2009), which was the final release by the label.
 That same year, he founded his own independent label, Funk Volume to release his second and third albums—Raw (2010) and Knock Madness (2013)—before signing with Warner Records to release his fourth, Pound Syndrome (2015).
 The latter album peaked within the top 20 of the Billboard 200 and remains his most commercially successful release.
 His successor label, Undercover Prodigy was launched in a joint venture with 300 Entertainment in 2016, through which he released his fifth album, No Shame (2017) to lesser commercial success and mixed critical reception.

 In addition to his own output, Funk Volume has signed and released projects for aesthetically-similar regional artists SwizZz and Dizzy Wright, as well as Southern rapper Jarren Benton before its dissolution in 2016.
 In 2020, he joined the board of directors for media-based technology company Artist Republik.

 Early life

 Marcus Hopson was born on July 18, 1985, in Los Angeles, and was raised in the largely Hispanic Panorama City neighborhood of Los Angeles.
 He attended James Monroe High School, where he was placed into special education classes.
 Hopsin has been an avid skateboarder since the age of twelve, and many of his music videos feature him skateboarding.
 He started rapping at sixteen years old, and took his hobby more seriously by 2003 which is the year the majority of the tracks from Hopsin's self-produced album Emurge were recorded.

 In 2004, Hopsin and a group of friends were arrested for vandalizing James Monroe High School property.
 It was supposed to be a school prank but later they were all charged and held on $20,000 bail.
 Hopsin, who dropped out earlier that year, was sent to Los Angeles County Jail where he spent 8 days.
 Upon his release, he began to pursue a career in music, purchased a microphone, and installed FL Studio (known as FruityLoops at the time) on his computer.
-He credits Eminem as the rapper that initially got him interested in hip hop music.
+He credits Eminem as the rapper that initially got him interested in hip-hop music.